SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Introduction

-Attackers may steal those encoders and customize them to their downstream tasks by training classifiers, which infringes the IP of the original owners.
-Such IP infringement can happen in various real-world scenarios, leading to significant economic loss to the owners: (i) Owners outsource the training of their SSL encoders to third parties, who can surreptitiously keep a copy of these encoders, (ii) Owners upload/release their SSL encoders to cloud service providers, who can steal these encoders. (iii) Attackers may steal the target encoders via insider threats, e.g., insider administrators and industrial espionage, or outsider threats, e.g., malware infection~\cite{duddu2018stealing,wei2020leaky}.
-Therefore, protecting Intellectual Property (IP) of SSL encoders is highly desired.
+Attackers may steal such valuable encoders and covertly customize them to their downstream tasks by training classifiers, which leads to significant economic loss to the original owners.
+Such model stealing can happen in various scenarios.
+For instance, owners upload/release their SSL encoders to cloud service providers, who may steal these encoders.
+Also, attackers may steal the target encoders via insider threats (e.g., colluded administrators) and outsider threats (malware infection~\cite{duddu2018stealing}).
+Typically, the original owner can only verify the ownership of the stolen SSL encoder in a black-box manner, i.e., only able to query the suspect model (consisting of the stolen encoder and the downstream classifier) and obtain the output, since it is not always feasible to access the internals of the suspect model during ownership verification in a white-box manner.